Matsukata/junit-calc/README.md

-Simple calculator with JUnit tests
+A simple calculator with JUnit tests